bishtanuj/Data-Structure-Using-Python/Main/Programs/Binary Search Tree/README.md

 5. **Inorder Traversal**:
     - Inorder traversal of a BST visits the nodes in ascending order.
     - Starting from the leftmost node, we visit each node's left subtree, then the node itself, and finally its right subtree.
+6. **Balanced BSTs**:
+    - A balanced BST minimizes the height of the tree.
+    - Balanced trees ensure efficient search, insertion, and deletion operations.
+    - Examples of balanced BSTs include AVL trees and Red-Black trees.